 - Communicate regularly with parents

 - Ensure the physical and emotional health, safety, and welfare of all participants.

 - Create a welcoming family environment and effectively communicate with parents and caregivers about their children specifically and the program in general.

-- Assist the Program Manager in assessing and tracking the development of individual children, assessing needs, and planning based on those needs.
+- Assist the Early Childhood Education Director in assessing and tracking the development of individual children, assessing needs, and planning based on those needs.

-- Train and supervise support staff in partnership with the Program Manager.
+- Train and supervise support staff in partnership with the ECE Director.

 - Design and set up varied and seasonal outdoor learning spaces and environments.

 - Plan for equipment and supply needs in collaborations with other staff.

 - Manage daily routines including setup, cleanup and basic administrative duties.

 - Participate in staff meetings and special events as appropriate to ensure connection with the rest of the staff and the community.